Construction Management MS

 About the Program

 The Master of Science in Construction Management program gives professionals the opportunity to develop the multidisciplinary skills required of effective construction managers.
 The program focuses on training professionals to meet the challenge of increasing owner demands, tighter project delivery times and increasing regulation.
 The program provides the leadership skills professionals need to navigate the many daily challenges construction organizations face in successfully managing construction operations.
-Students are admitted in the Fall and the Spring terms.
+Students are admitted to start in the Fall and the Spring terms.

 Program Goals